-- ii€.
+- iiC.
 A solar water-heating system meeting the installation criteria specified in Reference Residential Appendix RA4 and with a minimum solar savings fraction of either i-a. or ii-b. below: - a. i.
-A minimum solar savings fraction of 0.20 in Climate Zones 1 through 9 or a minimum solar savings fraction of 0.35 in Climate Zones 10 through 16; or - b. ii.
-A minimum solar savings fraction of 0.15 in Climate Zones 1 through 9 or a minimum solar savings fraction of 0.30 in Climate Zones 10 through 16.
+A minimum solar savings fraction of 0.20 in Climate Zones 1 through 9 or a minimum solar savings fraction of 0.35 in Climate Zones 10 through 16; or - b. ii.- A minimum solar savings fraction of 0.15 in Climate Zones 1 through 9 or a minimum solar savings fraction of 0.30 in Climate Zones 10 through 16.
 In addition, a drain water heat recovery system that is field verified as specified in the Reference Appendix RA3.6.9. - 4C.
-All hot water distribution-piping shall be sized in accordance with the California Plumbing Code Appendix M. - D. The central system shall have a recirculation system with mechanical or digital thermostatic master mixing valve on each distribution supply and return loop, and meet the requirements specified in the Residential Reference Appendix RA4.4.2019. - Exception to Section 170.2(d)2D: Buildings with eight or fewer dwelling units.
+All hot water distribution piping shall be sized in accordance with the California Plumbing Code Appendix M. - D. The central system shall have a recirculation system with mechanical or digital thermostatic master mixing valve on each distribution supply and return loop, and meet the requirements specified in the Residential Reference Appendix RA4.4.2019.

+Exception to Section 170.2(d)2D: Buildings with eight or fewer dwelling units.

-E. Insulation for hot water pipes and plumbing appurtenances shall be field verified as specified in Residential Reference Appendix RA3.6.3. water-heating system serving multiple dwelling units determined by the Executive or to use no more energy than the one specified in Subsection $\frac{1}{1}$, $\frac{1}{2}$ or $\frac{3}{1}$ or $\frac{1}{1}$ above.
-7.1.2 Section 100.1 - Definitions and Rules of Construction SECT ON 100.1(b) - DEFINITIONS AND RULES OF CONSTRUCTION SECT ON 100.1(b) - DEFINITIONS AND KULES OF CONSTRUCTION
+E. Insulation for hot water pipes and plumbing appurtenances shall be field verified as specified in Residential Reference Appendix RA3.6.3.

+FE.
+A water-heating system serving multiple dwelling units determined by the Executive Director to use no more energy than the one specified in Subsection $\frac{1}{1, 2}$ or $\frac{3}{10}$ above.

+7.1.2 Section 100.1 - Definitions and Rules of Construction

+SECTION 100.1(b) - DEFINITIONS AND RULES OF CONSTRUCTION